SmallImprovements/react-with-socket/examples/chat/README.md

-# Socket.IO Chat
+# Socket.IO Chat -> using react-with-socket

-A simple chat demo for socket.io
+This is the same chat demo as [here](https://github.com/socketio/socket.io/tree/master/examples/chat), just replacing the frontend with a React version using the library provided in this repository.

+[Click here](http://13.59.189.58) to join a live version of it.

-## How to use
+## How to use locally

 ```
-$ cd socket.io
 $ npm install
-$ cd examples/chat
-$ npm install
 $ npm start
+$ npm run start:dev
 ```

+This runs the express backend server and a webpack dev server for the frontend bit.

-And point your browser to `http://localhost:3000`.
-Optionally, specify a port by supplying the `PORT` env variable.
+And point your browser to [http://localhost:8080](http://localhost:8080).

+You can alternatively run the application within a Docker container as well.

-## Features
+## Features (same as the original socket.io example)

 - Multiple users can join a chat room by each entering a unique username on website load.